Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Data_TS_SelectedTabLiveData1736407628246** - *(not actively used)*

-- **Data_TS_SetEligibleTabsListEnd** - These fields bracket the process of determining which tabs (for example, Home, Copilot, Apps) are eligible to be shown based on user context, feature flags, and licensing.
+- **Data_TS_SetEligibleTabsListEnd** - This field brackets the process of determining which tabs (for example, Home, Copilot, Apps) are eligible to be shown based on user context, feature flags, and licensing.

 - **Data_TS_SetEligibleTabsListEnd1736407622504** - *(not actively used)*

-- **Data_TS_SetEligibleTabsListStart** - These fields bracket the process of determining which tabs (for example, Home, Copilot, Apps) are eligible to be shown based on user context, feature flags, and licensing.
+- **Data_TS_SetEligibleTabsListStart** - This field brackets the process of determining which tabs (for example, Home, Copilot, Apps) are eligible to be shown based on user context, feature flags, and licensing.

 - **Data_TS_SetEligibleTabsListStart1736407622151** - *(not actively used)*